Tainted\\Coders

 We can see our mesh and material as well as the core components that are needed by the renderer to determine where to place our objects.

-The elsewhere is in an Assets<T> resource which are just like Commands but manage loading our assets of a particular type T into memory.
 So there will be both a Assets<Mesh> and an Assets<ColorMaterial> already available to us as resources, provided by the AssetsPlugin (which we added with the DefaultPlugins).

 use bevy::sprite::MaterialMesh2dBundle;